 Somewhere in the back of my mind I pictured it spinning and puttering its way down to the ground and exploding into thousands of fragments on impact.
 I quickly overlaid that image with the thought that if I managed to survive this shaking, I’d have buy Dad a replacement, as a third, much larger and extended CRACK torn through the remaining wood, swinging the branch in close to the trunk where it broke free and began its descent, crashing through lower branches, leaving just me and the other branch whipping back and forth, as if the very tree itself was trying to shake me off like a stinging insect.

 Well, it failed to shake me free.
 As the tree settled I realized how sore my fingers were from clawing into the branch but I stayed upright and did not fall beneath my perch.

-My dad later told me how shocked he was to see how badly the tree shook and how his heart sunk as he watched his best chainsaw heaved out into space and plummet towards the ground, accelerating for what felt like minutes — until it ran out of rope, about 3 feet from the ground, where it bounced because the rope had a bit of stretch to it – all the time still puttering, waiting for someone to either squeeze the throttle or turn the thing off.
+My dad later told me how shocked he was to see how badly the tree shook and how his heart sunk as he watched his best chainsaw heaved out into space and plummet towards the ground, accelerating for what felt like minutes — until it ran out of rope, about 3 feet from the ground so it bounced because nylon rope has some stretch to it – all the time the engine was still puttering.

 So, I was still alive when the tree settled down and was able to climb back down on my own and endure the laughter and story of what the whole event looked like from Dad’s perspective.
 Dad was so pleased that the chainsaw also, somehow, survived its bungee-cord dive.